 The Top 5 Reasons To Learn Spanish

-There are more Spanish speakers in the United States than in any other Spanish-speaking country, except Mexico.
-That’s right, there are more people speaking Spanish in the US than in Spain!
-So if you want to learn a language through immersion, you can practice your Spanish without leaving your neighborhood!
+Yes, convenience can be one of the most convincing reasons to learn Spanish.
+There are more Spanish speakers in the United States than in any other Spanish-speaking country except Mexico.
+That’s right, there are more people speaking Spanish in the United States than in Spain!
+So if you want to learn a language through immersion, you can practice your Spanish without leaving your neighborhood.

-Even without Hispanic heritage, you might find an affinity for a new language that allows you to express yourself in a different way and fosters aspects of your personality that might not come through in your native tongue.
+Even without Hispanic heritage, you might find an affinity for a new language that allows you to express yourself in a different way.
+It can help foster aspects of your personality that might not come through in your native tongue.

 No matter how you choose to learn Spanish (online, classes, a tutor, apps, a home stay in a Spanish-speaking country), the best way to stay interested and motivated is through engagement with Spanish-speaking culture.
 Even if you live in a cabin in the woods with no one around with whom to speak Spanish, you can connect to the Spanish language through its art, music, cinema and literature.

 Internalize Spanish pronunciation and the cadence of speech by listening to the news on Spanish-language radio, and by watching movies and telenovelas.
 Sing along to music sung in Spanish: Spanish flamenco, Cuban jazz, Mexican rock, Puerto Rican salsa, Argentinian tango… It’s just as fulfilling to explore the Spanish language through literature, whether it be Miguel de Cervantes, the first modern novelist; poets like Octavio Paz, Federico García Lorca and Pablo Neruda; magical realists like Gabriel García Márquez and Jorge Luis Borges; or more contemporary novelists like Isabel Allende, Reinaldo Arenas, Roberto Bolaño and Laura Esquivel.